psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 Notes and Queries
 1896-02-29
-Vol 9 Iss 218
+Vol 9 Iss 218 ; 8th S. IX

 p169-170

-SIN - EATER,
+SIN - EATER
 (8th S. viii, 288, 332 ; ix.
 109.)

 As the question of the sin-eater has come up in 'N. & Q.,' and Mr. Owen has alluded in your issue of 8 Feb. to my letter to the *Times* in September last, I should be glad of an opportunity of making a few remarks on the subject.
 I should have preferred to do so in the *Academy*, but the editor, after inserting Mr. Hartland's letters, in which I was alluded to by name half a dozen times and challenged to explain various facts, published Mr. Owen's reply without a word of explanation to myself.